alex-vt/WhisperInput/README.md

 * Works as a voice keyboard (input method editor), a voice input panel, or an assistant app.
 * On-device speech recognition, offline.
 * Auto-start, auto-stop, audio cue option.

+### Usage tips

+* To set the app as a web search assistant (long press Home button to open voice input), open the app -> `Settings` gear icon -> `Recognition services (system UI)`.
+A system menu should open for selecting the assistant app, for example in Samsung UI it's `Device assistance app`.
+Select `Whisper Input` in the list.
+* You can switch your keyboard to `Whisper Input voice keyboard` in the system keyboard list.
+Click the keyboard icon when done to switch back.

 ## Installation